-Published 7 August 2019 in Surveys
+Published 28 October 2021 in Surveys

-If 9% of French people claim to know "what the Sustainable Development Goals are", their perception of the SDGs still seem to be fairly vague, with many respondents providing "I don’t know" or fairly random answers to more detailed questions.
+If 11% of French people claim to know "what the Sustainable Development Goals are", their perception of the SDGs still seem to be fairly vague, with many respondents providing "I don’t know" or fairly random answers to more detailed questions.

 And unsurprisingly, since people often learn about and understand the SDGs through studies, the level of education also has a strong influence on respondents’ ability to answer correctly or to answer at all.
 For instance, 40% of respondents with at least 5 years of higher education (Bac + 5) know that the SDGs apply to all countries in the world, which is +21 percentage points compared to those who declare not having the Baccalaureat.
 According to the same proportions, this difference can also be observed in the "I don’t know" rates (22 points difference).

 Center-voters are also, and again, more like to respond to the question.
 This engagement may be related to other socio-economic reasons (level of education, geographic location, etc), even if in fact these respondents were barely more likely than left-wing or right-wing voters to answer the question correctly.